Today’s Wonder of the Day was inspired by efren from , . efren Wonders, “i wonder how carpets are made” Thanks for WONDERing with us, efren!

 Where do you like to do your homework?
 Some kids may have desks in their bedrooms at home.
 Others may spread their books out across the kitchen table while their parents cook dinner.
 Still others enjoy throwing a few pillows on the floor and lounging on that warm, comfortable surface we all know and love.
 What are we talking about?
 Carpet, of course!

 Whether it's sliding out of bed on a cool, crisp winter morning or relaxing in front of the television to watch a movie, there's nothing quite like the warmth and softness of carpet under our feet and bodies.
-Many of us take for granted the plush carpeting in our homes that caresses our feet as we walk across it daily.
+Many of us take for granted the plush carpeting in our homes that comforts our feet as we walk across it daily.

 Imagine what it must have been like for prehistoric human beings who took shelter in primitive caves.
 What would it have felt like to walk, sit, and sleep on nothing but cold, hard rock?
 It probably didn't take long before ancient humans began to use animal skins, plant leaves, and other soft materials to line the floors of their caves.

 Were these types of materials the first carpets?
 No one knows for sure.
 We do know, however, that carpet does have a long and interesting history.
 Historians have found evidence of animals, such as goats and sheep, being sheared for hair and wool that could be spun and woven over 9,000 years ago.
 Knotted-pile carpet rugs are thought to have developed in western Asia 4,000-5,000 years ago.

 The oldest carpet ever discovered is the Pazyryk carpet, which is a pile carpet rug discovered in a Siberian burial mound in 1949.
 Experts believe it is over 6,000 years old, dating back to the 5th century B.C.
 Preserved in ice for thousands of years, the Pazyryk carpet features rich colors in a dense pile of symmetrical double knots.